AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 **Contact Information**

-If you have any questions, feel free to contact us at [alexandre.wadoux@yahoo.fr](mailto:alexandre.wadoux@yahoo.fr).
+If you are unsure about course suitability, please get in touch by email to find out more [alexandre.wadoux@yahoo.fr](mailto:alexandre.wadoux@yahoo.fr).

 **Note:** This course is limited to 20 participants, so secure your spot today!

-## Enrollment FORM
+## Enrollment form

 > Thank you for your interest in this course.
 To enroll in the course, please fill out the form below to provide your contact details and complete your payment.